Continuing my review of the Grand Hyatt Erawan… (part one is here) I discuss the amenities of the property located in the heart of Bangkok, Thailand.

 With the Sherpstress there, as well as my mother, our daughter, myself and my brother we had a variety of goals and preferences around the pool.
 For all of us to be able to get something to eat that hit the spot (without going to five different restaurants) was fantastic with simple billing, and an easy process was maybe the only time on the whole trip we were all able to get exactly what we wanted.

 The spa is a fantastic retreat.
 There must be 10,000 places to get a massage in Thailand, and there are prices that range from $6/hour for a foot massage, while a traditional full body massage might run as high as $100/hour.
 In this four-star property, it is certainly at the high end of the spectrum ranging from about $80-200 depending on the services.
 While that might seem normal for US readers, for those that have been to Bangkok, that’s pretty steep.

 The hotel had some ideal treatments in mind for the Sherpstress and we sent my mother down as well as a Christmas present.
 They were pampered for an hour and a half each in their own private spa bungalow on the outdoor pool deck but away from swimmers and patrons.

-As with many of the Asian hotels of five star quality, hot items are available as well as cold.
-For breakfast you will be seated, offered a newspaper and a premium coffee (cappuccino, etc.) by a lounge host.
-At that point you can help yourself to European pastries, cereals, fresh cut fruits, juice, yogurt, basically anything you would find at a high quality brunch.
-In addition to that there are also hot items for you to help yourself as well as a chef making omelettes, Singapore noodles or whatever else you may like.
+As with many of the Asian hotels of five-star quality, hot items are available as well as cold.
+For breakfast, you will be seated, offered a newspaper and a premium coffee (cappuccino, etc.) by a lounge host.
+At that point, you can help yourself to European pastries, cereals, fresh cut fruits, juice, yogurt, basically anything you would find at a high-quality brunch.
+In addition to that, there are also hot items for you to help yourself as well as a chef making omelets, Singapore noodles or whatever else you may like.